I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “Are you here with your mother?”
 I didn’t see her with him.

-“Yeah, we got some extra seeds from Klippel.”
+“Yeah, we got some extra seeds from Klippel so were looking to sell them.”
 He pulled out a round black seed the size of my fingertip.
-Its outer shell felt rough as it laid limply on my palm, making a scratching sound when I poked it.
+Its outer shell felt rough as it laid limply on my left palm, I took the glove off.
+It made a scratching sound when I poked it with my nail.

 “Dunno.”